Heat of Vaporization Calculator

 Best score saved on this device: 0

-Each accurate release mirrors the calculator: required energy depends on mass and latent heat, so bigger batches or larger Lv values need more energy.
+Each accurate release mirrors the calculator: the required vaporization energy depends on both mass and latent heat, so a larger batch or a larger Lv value always demands more heat.

 Embed this calculator